Measuring in Reflection blog banner image: a mirror in a physics lab reflecting another mirror and some other bits of scientific apparatus

 Jun 23, 2022

-A deep dive into the motivation for behind my postdoc research.
+A deep dive into the motivation for my postdoc research.
 What do microwaves and lasers have to do with communication?
-And what changes when I insist on repeating the word “quantum” twice in every sentence?
+And what changes when I add the word “quantum” twice to every sentence?

 On Error